gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 **Do not send too much.**

 Just because you can send more often does not mean you should.
+Frequency without quality trains subscribers to ignore you.
+If the newsletter starts to feel like a regular interruption rather than something worth opening, people stop paying attention or unsubscribe.
+A weekly or biweekly cadence is usually enough to stay visible without wearing out your welcome.
+Consistency matters more than volume.

 **Do not include too many links.**